isomerpages/gb-assist/pages/solutionrepo/solution300.md

 - Easily changed bottom plate (optional)

 Additional criteria:
-- =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
 - The purchase of pre-owned/used equipment is not supportable.

 No change in vendor allowed